Italian yields hover at 3-month lows as traders eye talks in Brussels

 Rainer Guntermann, rates strategist at Commerzbank, underlined the difficulty of interpreting day-to-day moves on Greek debt, given the uncertainty around how much the European Central Bank is buying on the day and the illiquidity of Greece's debt market.
 "I don't think there was surprise in these measures," he said of the debt relief announcement.

 In auctions, Austria sold 920 million euros in 10-year bonds and 460 million euros in 50-year bonds issues.
 Germany raised 585.4 million euros via a 10-year inflation-linked bond.
-Cyprus was set to raise 1 billion euros from the re-opening of bonds due 2024 and 2040 via a syndicate of banks, on the back of 5 billion euros of demand, according to a lead manager.
+Cyprus raised 1 billion euros from the reopening of bonds due 2024 and 2040 via a syndicate of banks, receiving 5 billion euros of demand, according to a lead manager.

 France hired a syndicate of banks for the sale of a 15-year inflation-linked bond, according to a lead manager.
 The deal will be launched "in the near future, subject to market conditions", a phrase usually used a day before a sale.